knobs-dials/file-count/README.md

 Options:
-  -h, --help            show this help message and exit -n DEPTH, --depth=DEPTH
+  -h, --help            show this help message and exit -v, --verbose         Report more details
+  -D, --stay-on-device  Don't follow mounts/symlinks onto other devices -n DEPTH, --depth=DEPTH
                         the maximum amount of directory depth to print, relative to starting point.
 Default is 2, which should not be so overwhelming.
   -C MINCOUNT, --mincount=MINCOUNT
+                        don't show directories with fewer files than this -S MINSIZE, --minsize=MINSIZE
-                        don't show directories with fewer files than this -e EXTRADIGITS, --extradigits=EXTRADIGITS
+                        don't show directories with file size summing to less than this (note: understands values like 1.5M) -s, --sort-size       sort output by size (postpones output) -f, --sort-filecount  sort output by file count (postpones output) -d, --sort-dircount   sort output by directory count (postpones output) -e EXTRADIGITS, --extradigits=EXTRADIGITS
                         Default is to show short overviewy sizes, you can ask for more digits
-  -S MINSIZE, --minsize=MINSIZE
-                        don't show directories with file size summing to less than this (note: understands values like 1.5M) -s, --sort-size       sort output by size (postpones output) -f, --sort-filecount  sort output by file count (postpones output) -d, --sort-dircount   sort output by directory count (postpones output)

 ```